mintii13/A_New_Construction_Method_for_BPTree_with_GPGPU/README.md

 ## Main Contributions

-1. **Novel GPU-based Insertion Method**
+1. **Novel GPU-based Construction Method**
-   - Developed a new parallel insertion algorithm specifically optimized for GPU architecture
+   - Developed a new parallel insertion algorithm specifically optimized for GPU architecture.
-   - Implemented hybrid representation that optimizes both performance and memory usage
-   - Achieved complete parallelization of the insertion process

-2. **Performance Optimization**
-   - Eliminated synchronization overhead from level-based methods
-   - Reduced insertion complexity to O(1) for GPU-based insertion
-   - Enhanced throughput construction through conflict-free computation
+   - Achieve 247x time speedup to CPU top-down for 1000MB dataset and 90x time speedup to CPU bottom-up with data 2000MB.
+2. **Three steps for Proposed Solution**
+   - Sort by CuPy sort (from Cupy library)
+   - Insertion into the 3D Tree Array (Proposed Construction method)
+   - Conversion from 3D Array to 2D Representation (Our Method's optimization)
 3. **Memory Efficiency**
    - Designed hybrid data structure for optimal memory usage
    - Implemented efficient conversion between 3D and 2D array representations